Merge and Join Operations on Cursors

 There are four text files respectively recording the ordering information of wines, electrical appliances, foods, and books.
 A6 concatenates the data from four file cursors.
 To find out the order in which data is retrieved, 300 records are retrieved each time and the retrieval will stop once a record of a different product appears.
 The resulting table sequence in B7 is as follows:

 As can be seen from the result, regarding the unioned cursor, after all the wine data in the first text data table is retrieved, the electrical appliance data from the second text data table follows.
-In other words, after data is unioned using CS.conjx() function, records in the resulting cursor will be retrieved in the order of the cursors arranged in the cursor sequence CS.
+In other words, after data is unioned using CS.conj() function, records in the resulting cursor will be retrieved in the order of the cursors arranged in the cursor sequence CS.

 But more cases require more than just the union of the records from data tables one after another, but the merging of them in a certain order.
-CS.mergex(x) is the function for doing this.
+CS.merge(x) is the function for doing this.
 It requires that the records in each cursor of the cursor sequence CS must be already sorted by expression x.
 For example, sorting and merging the order data of various products by the sales date:

 A